 Method 2 – Sign In and Sign Out of Your Minecraft Account

 You can try to refresh your Minecraft connection by signing out and signing in again.
 This will refresh your profile’s authentication and connection.

 Method 3 – Check the Status of the Minecraft Server

-Minecraft server down or maintenance is another possible reason why you can’t connect.
-Once you have refreshed your Minecraft log-ins and are still unable to connect, visit the Minecraft website.
+Minecraft server down or maintenance is another possible reason you can’t connect.
+Once you have refreshed your Minecraft log-ins and cannot connect, visit the Minecraft website.
 Typically, the website will announce any downtime or maintenance time.

 Method 4 – Flush your DNS and Renew Your IP

 You can flush DNS and renew your IP setting to fix any internet connection issues.
 This process will clear any IP addresses and remove old DNS records from your cache.
 Flushing your DNS will also help fix can’t connect to the Minecraft server.

 - Press the “windows” key on your keyboard and then press “R.” Type in “CMD” in the small window pop-up.
 To grant administrator access, press the “shift + ctrl + enter” keys.